 Typical activities: bird watching, deer watching, picnicking, running, walking

 WILDLIFE IN Knole park

 According to reports submitted to WildSide, the most popular species that can be seen here are:

 Sika deer were introduced into England from Japan.
 According to the British Deer Society, it’s possible that all sika deer in the UK are descendants of one stag and three hinds introduced into Ireland in 1860.
 Their coats are similar to fallow deer and they have a long dorsal stripe down their backs.
-They can be recognised in Knole as the males have rounded rather than palmate antlers.
+They can be recognised in Knole as the males have rounded rather than hand-shaped antlers.
 They are also known for making unusual noises.
-Stags, for example, make a whistling sound which can be heard up to 1 km away!
+Stags make a whistling sound which can be heard up to 1 km away!
 They prefer wooded areas, in particular conifers, and are generally shyer than fallow deer.
-This, together with the fact that there are much fewer in the park, means you may need to tread carefully to find them.
+This, together with the fact that there are much fewer in the Park, means you may need to tread carefully to find them.